-5.0 OPERATION OF THE SUBDISTRICT #1, 2016 ANNUAL REPLACEMENT PLAN
+5.0 OPERATION OF THE SUBDISTRICT #1, 2017 ANNUAL REPLACEMENT PLAN

-The Subdistrict replacement water that is currently in storage will be released from Rio Grande Reservoir located in the Upper Rio Grande at the direction of the Division 3 Engineer, based on predictions from the RGDSS Model 6P98 Response Functions, to offset injurious stream depletions on the Rio Grande.
-All 2016 Plan Year injurious depletions predicted to occur by the accepted 6P98 Response Functions will be replaced in the time, location and amount that they occur, beginning May 1, 2016.
+The Subdistrict replacement water that is currently in storage will be released from Rio Grande Reservoir located in the Upper Rio Grande at the direction of the Division 3 Engineer, based on predictions from the RGDSS Model 6P98 Response Functions, to offset injurious stream depletions on the Rio Grande during the 2017 Plan Year.
+All 2017 Plan Year injurious depletions predicted to occur by the accepted 6P98 Response Functions will be replaced in the time, location and amount that they occur, beginning May 1, 2017.
 The reaches, amounts and time that these depletions occur are described in Section 2.0, Table 2.6.
 These releases of water will be performed under the provisions contained in section 37-87-103, C.R.S.